LombardiDaniel/Freya/README.md

 "TIME,HATCH_STATE,LIGHT,SOIL_TEMPERATURE,SOIL_MOISTURE"
 ```

 However, if you are not using the exact same sensors as me, you should make sure that the readings are still correct.
+Keep in mind that the 'LIGHT' data point is, as of now, just a value, that isn't in any specific unit measure.

 ### Break down into end to end tests

 You must be careful as to how the hatch system is built, as most servos can only rotate 180º, that must be taken into consideration, the 'extreme' rotation values (0 and 180) must be aligned to the CLOSED and OPEN position, respectively.
-When you run the program, however, the current position does not matter, as it will be rotated on system begin, to open position.
+When you run the program, however, the current position does not matter, as it will be set to the open position on system startup (setup phase).
-As in:
+As in lines 63 to 67:

 ```C++
 for (int pos = 0; pos <= 180; pos++) {